Access4Learning/sif3-framework-java/SIF3InfraREST/README.txt

 developer's guide that can be found in the "documentation/UserGuide" directory.

 NOTE:
-As of November 2013 the framework works for SIF3 with a DIRECT environment and IMMEDIATE responses.
+As of January 2014 the framework works for SIF3 with a DIRECT environment and IMMEDIATE responses.
 It doesn't support brokered or delayed response solutions, yet.

 #########################################################################################################